 Southeast Missouri State University is proud of our commitment to our first-year students and the efforts we have in place to help them transition to the University.
 Southeast requires all first-year students to take the UI100: First-Year Seminar which is a three-credit hour course to assist students during their first semester.

-The goals of the course are simple: to introduce new University students to the value of a liberal education and the goals and structure of the University Studies Program.
-Special emphasis is placed on building student skills in information literacy, critical thinking, and communication.
+The goal of this course is simple: to ensure students have a successful transition to Southeast Missouri State University.
+Throughout the course, students will learn to build on their information literacy, critical thinking, and communication skills.
 The intent of the people who designed this course was a practical one: to help make new students successful in meeting the academic demands they will face throughout their undergraduate years.

 The interdisciplinary theme approach and the general syllabus designed for the First Year Seminar should assure students in all sections of the course that it will have strong academic and intellectual content, that a substantial and equitable amount of work will be required, and that the instructors who designed the themes would be highly motivated to make their sections of course interesting and useful.